 Scott D. Elingburg is software analyst and freelance writer.
 His work has appeared in the South Carolina Review, the Southeast Review, Wide Awake Press Anthologies, MetroBeat (formerly Creative Loafing), Charleston Style and Design, and several other publications.
-Currently he is the book reviews editor and regular contributor at the pop culture website, Stereo Subversion.
-He’s not much of a fisherman, but he does live in Charleston, SC with his wife, daughter, and two cats.
+Currently he is the reviews editor and regular contributor at the pop culture website, Stereo Subversion.
+He’s not much of a fisherman, but he does live in Charleston, SC with his wife, daughter, and three cats.
 Follow him on twitter @staticonthehifi.

 Sunday, February 12 2012